goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Train the model to predict the noise that was added The model learns to do this by minimizing the difference between its prediction and the actual noise
 """

+## Classifier Guidance

+## CFG

+## stuff

+There is still a lot of things that we can discuss like LDMs, Distillation etc. But now you have the essentially idea for majority of how SD maths work.
+So you can tackle it on your own, you can check more about it [here]()

 ## Maths of VAE